ccornfield/Hangman/README.md

 6. Press the save button.
 7. After reloading you should see that the site is live.
 8. Click the visit site button or use the link provided to access the site at any time.

+# Media Queries #

+Media Queries were used exclusively in the role of increasing the responsiveness of web pages by shrinking the font size on the h2 elements and the size of the hangman image depending on the size of the screen.

+# Software #

+VS Code was used to create the website.
+It was the tool for typing out HTML and CSS code along with pushing site updates to the Github repository.
+Github and by extension Git was used to edit the website once it had been pushed to the repository while also being used to host the website and make it live.

+Balsamiq was used to create the wireframes saw earlier in this readme.

+The microsoft snipping tool was used to take the relevant screenshots.

+# Credits #

+Code Institute for the opportunity to learn and hone the craft of developing websites.

+My loving and supportive family for supporting me in this endeavor.